 We are grateful to program leadership and advisors from CollegePoint.
 We are grateful to Bloomberg Philanthropies for their financial support for this research.
-We appreciate excellent research assistance provided by Gabrielle Lohner, and benefited considerably from feedback from Fran Murphy, Sally Sadoff, and Derek Wu.
+We appreciate excellent research assistance provided by Gabrielle Lohner, and benefited considerably from feedback from Fran Murphy, Sally Sadoff, Derek Wu, and seminar participants at Carnegie Mellon University and The United States Air Force Academy.
 Any errors or omissions are our own.